-It can happen to anyone – returned (or “bounced”) checks and other types of payments originating from your checking account that are denied due to non-sufficient funds (NSF).
+It can happen to anyone – returned (or “bounced”) checks and other types of payments originating from your checking account that are denied due to an insufficient available balance.
 NEFCU provides many different ways to help you avoid NSF incidents.
-We offer free online banking so you can check your account balance every day in “real time.”
+We offer free online banking so you can check your account balances every day in real time.
 We offer automatic account alerts that will notify you of certain types of activity in your account, including when your account balance drops below a level that you specify, or when a debit transaction occurs.
-Using mobile banking, you can keep track of your account activity and make instant transfers from your “smart” phone or other mobile device.
-Or you can use your telephone and use our automated Accountline system to monitor your account activity and balances to help prevent NSF incidents.
+Using mobile banking, you can keep track of your account activity and make instant transfers from your smartphone or other mobile device.
+Or you can use your telephone and use our automated Accountline system to monitor your account activity and available balance to help prevent NSF incidents.

 Yes there are!
-At NEFCU, you can “link” your checking account to certain types of deposit or loan accounts.
-If you have established this link, then money will automatically be transferred from one of your identified accounts into your checking account to cover the payment.
+At NEFCU, you can “link” your checking account to certain types of share accounts, such as savings and money market, or loan accounts.
+If you have established this link, available funds will automatically be transferred from one of your identified accounts into your checking account to cover the payment.
 Speak to a NEFCU Member Service Representative for additional details and related fees.

 |Overdraft Protection||Courtesy Pay||Alert Me|

 |Service Description||Overdraft Protection provides a link to your share draft checking account using a savings, power account or line of credit to automatically transfer available funds to cover overdrafts.||Courtesy Pay is automatically available for checks, BillPay and electronic (ACH) items.
 Eligible members can also authorize NEFCU to extend Courtesy Pay to cover their one time debit card transactions with an Opt-In election.|

 |Is there a fee?||Yes. $2 per transfer.||$19 per paid item.
 Courtesy Pay/Paid NSF Fee|